stakewise/v3-operator/README.md

 **Remember to upload the newly generated validator keys to the validator(s).
 For that, please follow a guide for your consensus client.
 The password for your keystores is located in the `password.txt` file in the keystores folder.**

 ### Step 3.
-Create hot wallet
+Create wallet

-Run the `create-wallet` command to create your hot wallet using your mnemonic (note, this mnemonic can be the same as the one used to generate the validator keys, or a new mnemonic if you desire).
+Run the `create-wallet` command to create your wallet using your mnemonic (note, this mnemonic can be the same as the one used to generate the validator keys, or a new mnemonic if you desire).

 ```bash